Name of Canada: British North America

 After the British conquest of New France (including ceding of the French colony, Canada) in 1763, the colony was renamed the Province of Quebec.
-Following the American Revolution and the influx of United Empire Loyalists into Quebec, the colony was split on December 26, 1791, into Upper and Lower Canada, sometime being collectively known as "The Canadas", the first time that the name "Canada" was used officially in the British regime.
+Following the American Revolution and the influx of United Empire Loyalists into Quebec, the colony was split on December 26, 1791, into Upper Canada and Lower Canada, sometime being collectively known as "the Canadas", the first time that the name "Canada" was used officially in the British regime.

 Some reports from the 1840s suggest that in that era, the word "Canada" was commonly pronounced "Kaugh-na-daugh" rather than its more contemporary pronunciation.

-Upper and Lower Canada were merged into one colony, the Province of Canada, in 1841, based on the recommendations of the Durham Report.
+Upper Canada and Lower Canada were merged into one colony, the Province of Canada, in 1841, based on the recommendations of the Durham Report.
 The former colonies were then known as Canada East and Canada West, and a single legislature was established with equal representation from each.
-Underpopulated Canada West opposed demands by Canada East for representation by population, but the roles reversed as Canada West's population surpassed the east's.
+Underpopulated Canada West opposed demands by Canada East for representation by population, but the roles reversed as Canada West's population surpassed that of Canada East.
 The single colony remained governed in this way until July 1, 1867, often with coalition governments.
-A new capital city was being built at Ottawa, chosen in 1857 by Queen Victoria, and became a national capital.
+A new capital city was built at Ottawa, chosen in 1857 by Queen Victoria, and confirmed by the Parliament of the Province of Canada in 1859 and 1860.
+Ottawa became the seat of government for the Province of Canada in 1866, and then for Canada in 1867.